Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <tbody>
 <tr class="odd">
 <td>optiga_util_protected_update_start</td>
-<td><p>This operation initiates the protected update of data/key objects in OPTIGA™.</p>
+<td><p>This operation initiates the protected update of data/key objects in OPTIGA™ Trust M.</p>
 <p><em>Note: OPTIGA™ Trust M V1 doesn’t support confidentiality update and key &amp; metadata update.</em></p>
-<p>The manifest provided will be validated by OPTIGA™.
-Upon the successful completion of this operation, The fragments (which contain the data to be updated) are to be sent using optiga_util_protected_update_continue and/or optiga_util_protected_update_final.</p>
+<p>The manifest provided will be validated by OPTIGA™ Trust M. Upon the successful completion of this operation, The fragments (which contain the data to be updated) are to be sent using optiga_util_protected_update_continue and/or optiga_util_protected_update_final.</p>
 <p>The protected update needs to be performed in a strict sequence.
 The strict lock acquired gets released either by the successful completion of optiga_util_protected_update_final or any failure until the optiga_util_protected_update_final is completed.</p>
 <p>Once the <a href="#optiga_util">optiga_util</a> instance is used with optiga_util_protected_update_start successfully,</p>
 <ul>